SettRaziel/java_visualization/README.md

 # Java Visualizer

-Java program to read a series of datasets from a csv-formatted file and visualize the data as terminal output.
-The first line of data will be drawn as the bottom line in the visualized output.
+Java program to read a series of datasets from a csv-formatted file and visualize the data in the provided graphical user interface.
+At the moment it is only possible to read a csv-formatted file.
+A basic graphical user interface to draw a dataset is the next step.

 More details follow later.